mauricelambert/MbrWiper/README.md

 ## Description

-This file implements a little MBR Wiper.
+This file implements a little MBR and GPT Wiper.

 ## Requirements